The Age of Incorrect Information: A New Performance Metric for Status Updates: Unconstrained Scenario

 \item $p_t\geq p_R$: it is optimal to never transmit any packet.
 In this case, the optimal cost is:

-\end{itemize} with $a,b$ being two constants that are equal to $p_Rp_f+(N-2)p_t+p_sp_t$ and $p_R+(N-2)p_t$ respectively. \end{theorem} \begin{IEEEproof} The proof can be found in Appendix \ref{prooftheorem1}. \end{IEEEproof} As we are interested in the cases where it is not optimal to always stay idle, we focus in the rest of the paper on the scenario where $p_t<p_R$.
+\end{itemize} with $a,b$ being two constants that are equal to $p_Rp_f+(N-2)p_t+p_sp_t$ and $p_R+(N-2)p_t$ respectively. \end{theorem} \begin{IEEEproof} The proof can be found in Appendix \ref{prooftheorem1} of the supplementary material. \end{IEEEproof} The intuition behind the above results is that when $p_t<p_R$, a transmitted packet has a high chance of becoming erroneous by the time it is delivered to the receiver.
+Accordingly, in this case, the information source changes so fast to the point that transmitting packets will harm the performance of the system.
+As this case is not of practical interest, we focus in the rest of the paper on the scenario where $p_t<p_R$.
 Consequently, we have that in the case where no constraints on the power are imposed, the optimal minimum cost is achieved either by sending updates at every time slot or when the receiver is in an erroneous state. \begin{remark} By adopting the same model as the one above, and by considering the AoI as the penalty function, we can verify by the same manners that the optimal transmission policy is to send updates at each time slot.
 As for the error penalty function, it can also be verified that sending updates at every time slot or when the receiver is in an erroneous case minimizes the prediction error.
-Consequently, an ``always update" policy minimizes all the above $3$ penalties in the unconstrained power case.
-However, as will be shown in the sequel, this does not hold in the case of power constrained scenarios. \end{remark}
+Consequently, and as the intuition suggests, an ``always update" policy minimizes all the above $3$ penalties in the unconstrained power case.
+However, as will be shown in the sequel, this does not hold in the case of power-constrained scenarios. \end{remark}